jdhernandez2/CAAP-CS/Assignment1/README.txt

-In order to run my program, run python3 followed by the file name.
+# In order to run my program, run python3 followed by the file name.
+# I am using python 3.7.4 to generate these programs.
+# My program contains multiple different calculators that can be used for distinct purposes.
+My hello.py program prompts responses from the user and generates a story from given answers.
+The converter.py function converts temperature from Fahrenheit to Celsius.
+The unit conversion converts km to miles.
+The slope.py sums a given set of numbers.
+The fibonacci.py gives the nth number of the sequence and the cash.py function gives the exact number of coins necessary when giving back change.